hy520484/general-NLOS/README.md

 ## Experimental Data

  The experimental data captured by our system are in the folder `experimental_data`.
-The folder `tuan` contains the data of NLOS imaging with irregular scanning pattern, and the folder `wall` contains the data of NLOS imaging with non-planar relay wall.
+The subfolder `tuan` contains the data of NLOS imaging with irregular scanning pattern, and the subfolder `wall` contains the data of NLOS imaging with non-planar relay wall.

 ## Public Data

- The foler `public_data` contains the data and code of [CC-SOCR](https://doi.org/10.1038/s41467-023-38898-4) [1] and [3D-RSD](https://github.com/ArianaGu/3D-RSD) [2].
-To run their codes, one should install MATLAB.
+ The folder `public_data` contains the data and code of [CC-SOCR](https://doi.org/10.1038/s41467-023-38898-4) [1] and [3D-RSD](https://github.com/ArianaGu/3D-RSD) [2].
+To run their codes, one should first install MATLAB.

 # References